queryluke/masseffect-5e-data/text/en/armor/enviro-greaves.md

 ---
 name: Enviro-Greaves
-features:
+flavor: >-
-  - Advantage on Athletics checks made to swim or climb.
+  A set of leg armor that makes the user much more maneuverable in a mountainous or aquatic environment with normally unsuitable terrain.
 ---
-A set of leg armor that makes the user much more maneuverable in a mountainous or aquatic environment with normally unsuitable terrain.
+- Advantage on Athletics checks made to swim or climb.